erickleclerc/Moto-Manual-1/README.md

   - [x] Selecting to begin or exit using Raycasting

 * Game Flow
   - [x] A linear game flow leading into a freedom of choice gameplay
+  - [x] Mini lessons:
+      - [x] Riding at city speed
+      - [x] Riding at a higher gear
+      - [x] Riding at night while avoiding obstacles

 * Animations
   - [x] Gloves and Oculus Controllers animedted using the Animation Controller